-Driven by his interest in shedding fresh perspective on familiar music, Johnson is known for providing incisive commentary from the stage and in writing, in essays and program notes published widely in journals, concert programs and album booklets.
-He has also authored numerous chamber arrangements that have been heard around the world, including performances by the Melbourne Symphony Orchestra (Australia), Moscow Conservatory, La Jolla Music Society and Krzyżowa Chamber Music Festival (Poland).
+Admired for his creative curation and engaging communication, Johnson has presented a TEDx talk comparing Mozart and Seinfeld, and serves as Artistic Director of the Onstage Offstage Chamber Music Festival in Houston.
+Driven by his interest in shedding fresh perspective on familiar music, he is known for providing incisive commentary from the stage and in writing, in essays and program notes published widely in journals, concert programs and album booklets.
+He has also authored numerous chamber arrangements that have been heard around the world, including performances by the Boston Symphony Chamber Players, Melbourne Symphony Orchestra (Australia), Moscow Conservatory, La Jolla Music Society and Krzyżowa Chamber Music Festival (Poland).

 Johnson is the winner of the Hellam Young Artists’ Competition and the Yamaha Young Performing Artists Competition; other recent accolades include the Saint Botolph Club Foundation's Emerging Artist Award and the inaugural Lee Memorial Scholarship from the Center for Musical Excellence.
 He holds an exclusive recording contract with Delos/Outhere Music, and has previously recorded for Hyperion Records, Azica Records, MSR Classics and Musica Solis Productions.